 Sponsor a grove

-This donation will support the site preparation, the cost of tree propagation, planting and long term care needed to establish 1 acre of native forest on the slopes of Haleakalā, Maui.
+This donation will support the site preparation, the cost of tree propagation, planting and long term care needed to establish a grove of 17 canopy trees on the slopes of Haleakalā, Maui.

-This donation will support the construction of a conservation fence that will protect at least 10 acres of land for native habitat restoration for future generations!
+This donation will support the construction of a conservation fence that will protect 1 acre of land for native habitat restoration for future generations!

 A Conversation in Conservation

 We took a moment to sit down with Joe Imhoff, conservationist and program manager with Skyline Conservation Initiative, to learn more about what his organization is doing to rehabilitate Hawai’i’s native forests.